macropin/django-registration/docs/upgrade.rst

 Django version requirement
 --------------------------

-As of |version|, django-registration requires Django 1.1 or newer;
+As of |version|, django-registration requires Django 1.3 or newer;
-older Django releases will not work, as django-registration |version|
+older Django releases may work, but are officially unsupported.
-takes advantage of several Django features which are only present as of 1.1.

 Backwards-incompatible changes